lxnpub/practMachineLeaning/README.md

-practMachineLeaning
+## Practical machine learning project
 ===================

-## Project folder for practical machine learning
+### Project folder for practical machine learning

 This project analyses a data set collected from measurement devices attached on 6 participants